kurain/debugger2/README.md

 [![Build Status](https://travis-ci.org/cldwalker/debugger.png?branch=master)](https://travis-ci.org/cldwalker/debugger)

 I want to merge original debugger if it has no problem.
+So debugger2 may be obsolete.

 ## Install